 Schedule a Family Meeting

-These are 3 simple steps to starting the process of blending your two families.
-On paper it may not always come out the way you have planned.
-If something tends to go wrong or seem to backfire, call in your reinforcements.
+Things don’t always come out the way you have planned.
+If something seems to go wrong or to backfire, call in your reinforcements.
 Whether it be a family friend, a grandparent, or your therapist, calling in for an unbiased third party opinion may be a good solution.
 When in doubt, schedule an individual appointment with your therapist to discuss how to approach the subject properly and go from there.

 About Jennine Estes, MFT